How's Your Father?

-How's Your Father? was a Yorkshire Television comedy series, starring the comedian Harry Worth, originally broadcast 1979–1980.
+How's Your Father? is a Yorkshire Television comedy series, starring the comedian Harry Worth, originally broadcast 1979–1980.

 The series was created by Michael Ashton and Pam Valentine, who had co-created and written two of Yorkshire Television's other smash-hit sitcoms, You're Only Young Twice (1977–1981) and That's My Boy (1981–1986).

 Plot

 Worth starred as middle-aged Harry Matthews, recently widowed, who was struggling to cope with his two teenage children.

 The series ran for two series, 13 episodes in all, from February 1979 to August 1980.